yaoling1997/Transitioning360/README.md

 5.Click "Start".

-For Interaction, it is better to run after built.
+For Interaction, it's better to run after built.